saucelabs/elemental-next/frontend/tips/53-growl/_python.md

----
-language: python
-level: 2
-hide_sidebar: true
-publish_date: 2016-11-22
-last_update:
-  date: 2023-03-03
----

-## A Solution

-By leveraging something like [jQuery Growl](http://ksylvest.github.io/jquery-growl/) you can output non-interactive debugging statements directly to the page you're testing.

-With Growl way you can see helpful information and more-likely correlate it to the test actions that are being taken.
-This can a boon for your test runs when coupled with screenshots and/or video recordings of your test runs

-Let's step through an example of how to set this up.

 ## Example

 First we'll need to pull in our requisite libraries (`import unittest` for our test framework, `from selenium import webdriver` to drive the browser, and `import time` to add a delay in our script so we're able to see the notification messages), declare our test class, and wire up some test `setUp` and `tearDown` methods.